yanganto/nvim-translate/README.md

   - or use `shift` + `v` to select the lines than press `:Translate`
 - `:TranslateAll`
   - translate all the content in the current window
+- `:TranslateByte`
+  - Like the `Translate` command, and translate a array of numbers into String
+  - It's a good tool for Rust code debuging
+- If you update the script, please use `:UpdateRemotePlugins` to update the new commands

 ## Settings
 set translate target language as following in `init.vim`